 Clothes and Kitchens

 We know tumble driers are quick and easy.
-We know that English winter weather is not conducive to drying clothes, especially heavy winter woollies, but…did you know that drying your clothes in fresh air, or on a clothes horse indoors can save you around £70 a year and protect our planet too4.
+We know English winter weather is not conducive to drying clothes, especially heavy winter woollies, but did you know that drying your clothes in fresh air, or on an indoor clothes horse can save you around £70 a year and protect our planet too?4

-Whilst no one is expecting you to harken back to olden days (possibly around the time your house was built) and wash your clothes in an ice-cold stream, you could save money when you machine wash.
-Stay cool and set the washing machine temperature to 30°C. Use it no more than once a week.
+Whilst no one is expecting you to wash your clothes in an ice-cold stream, you could save money when you machine wash.
+Set the washing machine temperature to 30°C. Use it no more than once a week.
 This can save you approximately £34 a year and look after the environment5.

 Did you know…?